 We aim for a consistent representation of the four cardiac chambers, the Left Ventricle (LV), LV myocardium, Right Ventricle (RV), Left Atrium (LA) and Right Atrium (RA).
 We seek to obtain this multi-component structure from potentially noisy data from different modalities and sometimes missing altogether.

-Among the many existing approaches to modeling complex 3D structures, VecSet~\cite{Zhang23d} is considered to be one of the most powerful.
-However, it is designed to model individual objects as opposed to multiple ones that are anatomically-related and must remain consistent with each other.
-Assigning a separate VecSet model to each part would be simple solution.
-However, this would not account for their inter-structure relationship.
-Instead, we introduce \net{} that retains the encoder and decoder of VecSet but uses different latent vectors for each part along with interleaved attention layers to model inter-part relationship.
+Among the many existing approaches to modeling complex 3D structures, VecSet~\cite{Zhang23d} is considered one of the most powerful.
+However, it is designed to model individual objects as opposed to multiple anatomically related objects that must remain consistent with each other.
+Assigning a separate VecSet model to each part would be a simple solution.
+However, this would not account for their inter-structure relationships.
+Instead, we introduce \net{}, which retains the encoder and decoder of VecSet but uses different latent vectors for each part along with interleaved attention layers to model inter-part relationships.